 I mentioned that the reaction takes place at a pH of 11.6.
 Why this value?
 Mygel and Sychen (ZH.
 Khim.
 1958 3, 314) have given the value of 11.6 for the pKa4 of the hydroxyl group of citrate.
 According to the Henderson-Hasselbach equation, if the concentration of the [citrate-4] is equal to that of [citrate-3], then the pH of the reaction mixture should equal to that of the pKa4.
 The calcium chelated species involving 3 carboxylate groups and one ionized hydroxyl is what probably gives citrate the added stability at this high pH.
 Normally alkali metal salts at high pHs cause decomposition of citrate under the high temperature and pressure conditions.
 On the other hand, Silva et al [Biometals(2009) 22:771-778] calculate, via C13 NMR, the pKa4 to be 14.4.
 However, they state that the substitution at the alpha carbon may modulate the ionization behavior.

 Hydration of cis aconitic, therefore, follows the mechanistic scheme below.
-The HO anion, acting as a nucleophile attacks electrophilic carbon 2 with a concerted protonation at carbon 1 and regeneration of the HO group.
+The HO− anion, acting as a nucleophile attacks electrophilic carbon and pacing a negative charge at carbon 1 (step 1.) and then plucking a hydrogen from water (step 2.) with regeneration of the HO− group.
 The stability of chelated calcium citrate under the high temperature and high alkaline conditions employed appears to drive the reaction to the right.
 The stability of the chelated isocitrates at these same conditions are less robust and as shown by the mechanisms above, result in their conversion to the more stable citrate.
 However, the MO treatment shown below will give a better explanation as to the actual reason these reactions proceed in the manner depicted.

 But before this explanation it will be show how a compound similar to what may be considered a hybrid of (E) and (Z) aconitic follows a similar hydration step but produces a highly reactive non isolable product.
 It will also be shown how increasing the electrophilicity at carbon 2 (middle carbon) can result in an increase in reaction rates.